Bitcoin crash: Think long-term, say Indian crypto leaders

-New Delhi, May 20 (IANS) A day after the key cryptocurrencies like Bitcoin and Ethereum saw a bloodbath, industry players on Thursday requested people not to lose hope and take a long-term view of their investments.
+New Delhi: A day after the key cryptocurrencies like Bitcoin and Ethereum saw a bloodbath, industry players on Thursday requested people not to lose hope and take a long-term view of their investments.

 The price of bitcoin tumbled below $40,000 for the first time in months and other cryptocurrencies were also pressured on Wednesday, after the People's Bank of China apparently warned against using digital coins as payment.